singularity-energy/singularity-energy-python-sdk/docs/source/getting_started.rst

 Before you can start using Singularity's API, you need to have an API key.

-To get an API key, you can reach out to Ryan Baker (ryan.baker@singularity.energy) and ask for one.
+To get an API key, you can reach out to Jeff Burka (jeffrey.burka@singularity.energy) and ask for one.

 Once you have an API key, you can use the python SDK::